Common Types of Fraud to Watch Out For

 In 2009, financier

 Bernie Madoff was sentenced to 150 years in prison for perpetrating the largest Ponzi scheme in U.S. history.
-Madoff took $65 billion from thousands of investors, promising large, consistent returns.
-But rather than investing the money as he was supposed to, Madoff used new investors’ money to appease other investors with token payouts.
+Madoff took $65 billion from thousands of investors, promising consistently large returns.
+Rather than investing the money as he was supposed to, Madoff used new investors’ money to appease other investors with token payouts.
 Madoff’s Ponzi scheme fell apart when investors demanded $7 billion in returns that Madoff did not have the money to pay.

 - Advance Fee Schemes.
 In this type of fraud, you are asked to pay an upfront fee for a product or service—sometimes called a membership fee, administrative fee or tax.
 One possible scenario is that you are invited to participate in an “exclusive special offer” to receive something of greater value than the amount you pay, but you receive nothing or something of little value in return.